 Painting a stair is a lot of work, but very satisfying.
 The hallway was so much more finished after the layers of paint.
 And we are still glad we choose an anti slip coat.

-Do you want to learn to paint or just need some advice on materials and colours, please contact me.
+Do you want to learn to paint or just need some advice on materials and colours?
+View all the possibilities on this page.